-In the same letter, the government pledges to speed up implementation of reforms in the labor, product and services markets, cut spending, and push through a privatization plan.
+In the same letter, the government pledges to speed up implementation of reforms in the labour, product and services markets, cut spending, and push through a privatisation plan.

 Technocrat Prime Minister Lucas Papademos, who was parachuted into the helm of a coalition government in November to clinch deals on the twin bailout and debt-swap deals, told his turbulent cabinet earlier on Friday to accept the harsh bailout terms or condemn the nation to disaster.

 We cannot allow Greece to go bankrupt, he said.
-Our priority is to do whatever it takes to approve the new economic program and proceed with the new loan agreement.
+Our priority is to do whatever it takes to approve the new economic programme and proceed with the new loan agreement.

 Greece faces bankruptcy unless it gets the funds from the IMF and European Union by March 20 when it has to repay 14.5 billion euros ($19 billion) in maturing bonds.

-It goes without saying that whoever disagrees and does not vote for the new program cannot remain in the government, Papademos said in televised remarks.
+It goes without saying that whoever disagrees and does not vote for the new programme cannot remain in the government, Papademos said in televised remarks.

 A minister who took part in the cabinet meeting later said the draft bill was approved.
 The text also lays out the legal groundwork for a debt swap plan in which private sector bondholders will agree to take a real loss of 70 percent to help bring the country's debt down.